 I finally ordered the materials off Amazon mid-December for my spouse to bring back from his trip to the US, and got to work because I only had a week to get it all done.
 Here’s my planner page I worked on to get a head start while I waited:

 First up was testing the card reader and setting up the writer, which was not a smooth process.
 I had to find the writer software online, because who has a CD drive anymore?
 The driver took forever to finish installation for some reason, but once it got there it seemed to work.
 Except that the card reader wasn’t returning anything.
 I tried a regular old bank card (I used one for a defunct account just to be extra safe) and only got numbers, no name, even though having done my time in retail I knew my name should show up in the magstripe data.
 I tried writing data to a fresh card in all 3 tracks and would only get tracks 2 and 3 from the reader, or sometimes even just track 3.
 Seems like a malfunctioning card reader (I’ve also occasionally noticed ghost input now that the jukebox has been running for a few days).
+Update in 2020: I got a second card reader and it works correctly.

 Because tracks 2 and 3 can only contain numbers, I decided that the best route to go would be to just encode numbers sequentially and grab that line from a list of Spotify URIs for playback.
 My first few tests got nowhere – successful write, but wouldn’t read.
 I tried finding a new card reader in person but to no avail.
 I tried test data again and… it worked?
 That’s when I realized that my test data had three numbers, so I tried putting